 Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of investments.
 The System invests in various foreign investments (including, but not limited to, equities, fixed income, and mutual funds), which are subject to various limitations in accordance with the System's Investment Policy Statement (or "IPS") (which incorporates the provisions of the Public Employee Retirement System Investment Act, or Public Act 314 of 1965, as amended).
-IPS foreign investment restrictions include a 20% limitation of the total assets of the system and, additionally, a 5% limitation in the outstanding foreign securities of a single issuer (allowances are made for the daily market pricing fluctuations of an investment).
+The IPS foreign investment restrictions includes a 53% limitation of the total assets of the system.
+The limitation includes a 24% limit on Non-US developed, 14% limit on emerging markets and a 15% limit in diversifying strategies.
+Additionally, investments have a 5% limitation in the outstanding foreign securities of a single issuer (allowances are made for the daily market pricing fluctuations of an investment).
 New investments in countries that have been identified by the United States Department of State as engaging in or sponsoring terrorism are prohibited, and existing investments in any such newly-identified country shall be quickly divested in accordance with the law.
-At September 30, 2020, the System held the following investments subject to foreign currency risk:
+At September 30, 2021, the System held the following investments subject to foreign currency risk: